What is 4PL logistics: Difference between 3PL and 4PL logistics

 Now that we know the core functionalities, let’s discover the top 10 fourth party logistics providers with full-range 4PL solutions to businesses like yours.

 • Kuehne + Nagel brings over 130 years of experience to 3PL and 4PL logistics through 1,300 locations across 100 countries.
 This Swiss company operates ControLOG, its proprietary 4PL software that integrates more than 40 technology partners.
-Their model focuses on visibility, resilience, and sustainability across supply chain operations.
+The 40+ technology partner integrations in ControLOG is a meaningful number — it reflects years of actual integration work rather than a single-platform promise.

 Kuehne + Nagel

 • XPO Logistics operates in Europe and North America with 38,000 employees across 554 locations.
 This provider employs over 200 experts in transportation, data science, and software development.
-XPO maintains partnerships with 1,400+ carriers to optimize freight shipping for clients in need of fourth party logistics advantages.
+XPO maintains partnerships with 1,400+ carriers to optimize freight shipping for clients in need of fourth-party logistics advantages.
+Having that carrier density means XPO can find backup capacity quickly when primary carriers fail, which is one of the most common breakdowns we see companies try to recover from.

 XPO Logistics